edkademan/sesshin-greeter/Readme.txt

   possible shower time slots.
-For example, if you describe the beginning and ending shower times as "8:00am 2:00pm" the program will pick some slot either in the rest period immediately after the morning work period or in the one immediately after lunch and will not pick one later in the day.
-To summarize, you can assign a shower and a shower time, a shower with no shower time, a shower time with no shower or neither.
+For example, if you describe the beginning and ending shower times as "8:00am 2:00pm" the program will pick some slot either in the rest period immediately after the morning work period or in the period immediately after lunch, and will not pick one later in the day.
+To summarize, you can assign

+  • a shower and a shower time,
+  • a shower with no shower time,
+  • a shower time with no shower or
+  • neither a shower or shower time.

   In addition to generating the pdf documents sdocs checks to make sure the information is coherent and complains if: